Terms of the Scholarship:

 A student who is seeking the B.S. degree in Nursing.

-The recipient of the scholarship will be selected by the Nursing department.
-The chair of Nursing is ultimately responsible for the selection.
+The recipient of the scholarship will be selected by the School of Nursing.
+The director of Nursing is ultimately responsible for the selection.
 No application required.
 Nursing faculty select the recipient based upon GPA, professionalism, performance in clinical and demonstration of leadership such as participation in the student organization.

 Continuation Terms and Details: